 The 34-mile Iowa River Trail will run through Hardin and Marshall counties, providing more opportunities for Iowans to get outdoors and be active.

-The former rail cooridor has been secured, and construction will begin from both ends in late 2015.
+The former rail cooridor has been secured, and construction has begun on both ends of the corridor.
 Your gift now will help secure more public grants to continue the trail development over the next few years.

 Why is this trail significant?